-- If the Checker Framework is unable to verify a property that you know is true, then it is helpful to formulate an argument about why the property is true.
-Recall that the Checker Framework does modular verification, one procedure at a time; it observes the specifications, but not the implementations, of other methods. - If any aspects of your argument are not expressed as annotations, then you may need to write more annotations.
-If any aspects of your argument are not expressible as annotations, then you may need to extend the type-checker. - If a checker seems to be ignoring the annotation on a method, then it is possible that the checker is reading the method's signature from its .class file, but the .class file was not created by the JSR 308 compiler.
+• If a checker seems to be ignoring the annotation on a method, then it is possible that the checker is reading the method's signature from its .class file, but the .class file was not created by a Java 8 or later compiler.
 You can check whether the annotations actually appear in the .class file by using the javap tool.